-The Compensation Committee (the "Committee") believes that our executive compensation program has played a significant role in our ability to drive financial results and the creation of stockholder value, which is demonstrated by the accomplishments of our executive team over the last fiscal year.
-Key aspects of our executive compensation program in 2012 include the following:
+The Compensation Committee (the "Committee") believes that our executive compensation program has played a significant role in our ability to drive financial results and align the interests of our executive officers with the interests of our stockholders, which is demonstrated by the accomplishments of our executive team over the last fiscal year.
+Key aspects of our executive compensation program in 2014 include the following:

-- A majority of each named executive officer's total direct compensation approximately 85% on average for 2012 is "at risk" compensation, delivered in the form of a short-term cash incentive award and a long-term equity incentive award. - A significant portion of each named executive officer's total annual incentive compensation approximately 59% on average for 2012 is comprised of an equity incentive award, which drives long-term performance and aligns the interests of our named executive officers with those of our stockholders. - With few exceptions, equity incentive awards are generally subject to a four-year vesting period to further emphasize long-term performance and commitment to the Company. - The Company's Executive Incentive Plan incorporates multiple financial performance measures that are quantifiable and measurable. - Each named executive officer is employed at-will and is expected to demonstrate strong personal performance in order to continue serving as a member of the executive team. - The Committee implemented stock ownership guidelines which, along with the design of equity incentive awards, promotes long-term executive stock ownership and aligns executive interests with those of our stockholders.
-As of the date of this Proxy Statement, all of the named executive officers exceed these ownership guidelines. - The Company's Change in Control Employment Agreement with the Chief Executive Officer, initially entered into over 10 years ago, pays out only upon a double-trigger, which requires a termination in connection with a change in control.
-For a further description of this agreement, see "Potential Payments Upon Termination or Change In Control" below.
+- A significant portion of each current named executive officer's total direct compensation approximately 84% on average for 2014 is "at risk" compensation, delivered in the form of a short-term cash incentive award and a long-term equity incentive award. - A significant portion of each current named executive officer's total annual incentive compensation approximately 75% on average for 2014 is comprised of an equity incentive award, which drives long-term performance and aligns the interests of our named executive officers with those of our stockholders. - With few exceptions, equity incentive awards are generally subject to a four-year vesting period to further emphasize long-term performance and commitment to the Company.

+- The Company's Executive Incentive Plan incorporates multiple financial performance measures that are quantifiable and measurable. - Each current named executive officer is employed at-will and is expected to demonstrate strong personal performance in order to continue serving as a member of the executive team. - The Committee implemented stock ownership guidelines which, along with the design of equity incentive awards, promotes long-term executive stock ownership and aligns executive interests with those of our stockholders.
+As of the date of this Proxy Statement, all of the current named executive officers exceed these ownership guidelines. - The Company's Change in Control Employment Agreement with the Chief Executive Officer, initially entered into over 10 years ago, pays out only upon a double-trigger, which requires a termination in connection with a change in control.
+For a further description of this agreement, see "Potential Payments Upon Termination or Change in Control" below.

-2012 Stockholder Vote on Executive Compensation
+2014 Stockholder Vote on Named Executive Officer Compensation